pascal-fb-martin/HouseSprinkler/README.md

 - Programs defines a list of zones to activate, and for how long.
 It also indicate an (optional) season index table to conform to.

-- Schedules define which and when programs should be activated: time of day, days of the week and interval.
+- Schedules define which and when programs should be activated: program name, time of day, days of the week and interval (either a number of days or the name of an interval table).

 Note that zones can be activated manually from the web UI, bypassing any program configuration, and programs can be activated manually from the web UI, bypassing any schedule rules.